-10. Members are asked to:
+10. Executive is asked to:

-- a) Comment on the achievements, issues and future concerns noted this guarter - b) Highlight any area for which they want to look at performance in more detail at a future meeting - c) Refer the report to Executive to ensure relevant portfolio holders are placing a local focus on those highlighted areas showing deteriorating performance categories apply?
+- a) Comment on the achievements, issues and any future concerns noted this quarter - b) Request that relevant portfolio holders ensure management has a local focus on those highlighted areas showing deteriorating performance

 Is this a key decision?